joshuanoronha/ImageSuperResolution/README.md

 # ImageSuperResolution

 ## HAT Implementation
-Our implemention of DASR can be found here:
+The original code for DASR can be found here: [Github](https://github.com/XPixelGroup/HAT)

 ## DASR Implementation